IvoNet/elm-project/README.md

 # elm project

-This simple script creates a very basic [elm](http://elm-lang.org/) project.
+This simple script creates a basic [elm](http://elm-lang.org/) project with some plumbing already done.

 ## Prerequisites: